Conifers: brown patches

 Bare patches may (depending on the cause) gradually fill in, but in serious cases this can take several years.
 It may be possible to tie in nearby healthy shoots to fill bare areas if these are not too extensive.

 If cypress aphid is the cause of the problem then spraying with an insecticide may help, but this will need to be applied as soon as the aphids or the first signs of damage are seen.
+See the advice profile on the link above for further details.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.